Tax guide

 Why it matters now

-The transition creates a year-selection problem.
-AY 2026-27 return work, Tax Year 2026-27 current compliance, old notices, and new forms can appear together in the same month.
-A clean file should show the period, law reference, portal form, payment or return type, and supporting evidence.
+The transition creates a year-selection problem that trips up even experienced filers.
+AY 2026-27 return work, Tax Year 2026-27 current compliance, old notices, and new forms can land in the same inbox during the same week.
+A clean working file should clearly identify the period, the law that governs it, the portal form or payment reference, and the supporting documents for each entry.

 Practical example